araptig/CarND-term1-project2/README.md

 In this project, deep neural networks and convolutional neural networks techniques are used to classify traffic signs.
 Such networks will be trained and validated to classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, the model will be tested on images of German traffic signs found on the web.

-The project contains two major parts:
+The project contains two key files:
 * the Ipython notebook [P2.ipynb](https://github.com/araptig/CarND-term1-project2-Traffic-Sign-Classifier/blob/master/P2.ipynb)
 * a writeup report [P2.pdf](https://github.com/araptig/CarND-term1-project2-Traffic-Sign-Classifier/blob/master/P2.pdf)